ahbarnett/memorygraph/README.md

 ### Changes:

 - Joakim and Jeremy helped fix the correct PID for the MATLAB/octave instance and the correct PID to kill.

+- Added plot and label methods.